ldynia/workshop-containerized/readme.md

 f3ddc0056c60        ldynia/conteneraized-workshop:2.0   "bash /app/scripts..."
 3 seconds ago       Up 2 seconds                            container2.0
 ```

-Now you can see that `container2.0` (conteneraized-workshop:2.0) is up and running where, container `container1.0` (conteneraized-workshop:1.0) was exited straight after execution.
+Now you can see that `container2.0` is up and running where, container `container1.0` was exited straight after execution.

 ## Docker Container - Part II

 There are some advantages of keeping containers up and running.
-One of it's that containers persist data -*removing container == deleting data within a container*.
+One of it's that containers persist data -*removing container == deleting data*.
 Another is, that you can interact with container as if you were interacting with an image.

 Remember taht a container is running instance of the image.
 As my collage said in Object Oriented way *"if an image is a class then a container is an object"*

 Interacting with a container is just like interacting with an image.
 Compare bellow commadns.

 ```
-# Run fsa-analyzer against the image
-user@machine:~/containerized-workshop$ docker run ldynia/conteneraized-workshop:1.0 fsa-analyzer /app/data/dna.fsa

-# Run fsa-analyzer against the container
+# Run fsa-analyzer against running container
 user@machine:~/containerized-workshop$ docker exec container2.0 fsa-analyzer /app/data/dna.fsa
 ```

 ## Docker Volumes

-Even thought our program kicks asses and nerds go crazy about it -since it was mentioned in the [science](http://www.sciencemag.org/).
+Even thought our program kicks asses and *"nerds"* go crazy about it -since it was mentioned in the [science](http://www.sciencemag.org/).
 There is a serious draw back.
-Namely, it can analyze only one file (the file located in the container).
-This is where volumes come with help. **Volume** is a **bridge (mount) that connects yours machine files system (host) with the container**.
+Namely, it can analyze only one file (the file that we copied when we builded our image).
+This is where volumes come with help. **Volume** is a **bridge that connects yours machine files system with the container**.

-Enough, talking let's create our first volume.
-First, we have to create new data directory (`data-x`) and fsa file (`rsa.fsa`).
+Enough talking let's create a volume.
+To demonstrate that volumes works we will create new directory (`data-x`) and fsa file (`rsa.fsa`).

 ```
 user@machine:~/containerized-workshop$ cd app/